stuebersystems/doc.quattropod.en/docs/mini/adv.settings.md

 ### AirPlay {#AirPlay}

 With an iOS/macOS device, you can also transmit your screen content directly via Apple AirPlay.
 This means you do not need a QuattroPod transmitter in this case.
-This function is enabled 'out-the-box'.
+This function is enabled `out-the-box`.
 However, if you reset the receiver, the function is deactivated.

 ![](/assets/img/AirPlay.png)